Milt Gross: Animation

 Gross made occasional animated films through the silent film era, including The Ups & Downs of Mr. Phool Phan (his first), Useless Hints by Fuller Prunes, Izzy Able the Detective and How My Vacation Spent Me.
 Most of these were for Bray Productions, the studio of John R. Bray.
-Other were for Universal.
+Others were for Universal.

-In 1939, he returned to animation with two MGM cartoons, Jitterbug Follies and Wanted: No Master, featuring Count Screwloose (voiced by Mel Blanc).
-According to Bill Littlejohn they were both extremely funny works.
+In 1939, he returned to animation with two MGM cartoons, Jitterbug Follies and Wanted: No Master, featuring Count Screwloose (voiced by Mel Blanc) and J.R.
+The Wonderdog.
+According to Bill Littlejohn, they were both extremely funny works.
 But Fred Quimby thought them to be too vulgar and had Gross fired.
+Gross would also co-write the 1943 Screen Gems cartoon He Can't Make It Stick (directed by John Hubley and Paul Sommer), after he pitched the story to then-producer Dave Fleischer and writer Stephen Longstreet.

 Death

 On November 29, 1953, Gross died of a heart attack aboard the Pacific Ocean liner SS Monterey, while returning from a Hawaiian vacation with his wife.
 He was buried at Hillside Memorial Park Cemetery in Culver City, California.
-At the time of his death he was developing a children's TV show starring his character Pete the Pooch, which combined animation with live-action footage of Gross as host.
+At the time of his death, he was developing a children's TV show starring his character Pete the Pooch, which combined animation with live-action footage of Gross as host.
 Two pilot episodes were completed but never shown to the public.